Angelo Coast Range Reserve

 The Angelo Coast Range Reserve is located in the Northern Outer California Coast Ranges, in Mendocino County, Northern California.
 As part of the University of California Natural Reserve System, the mission of the Angelo Reserve is to provide protected natural areas for research and education.

 Geographic context

-The rugged 20 km2 reserve includes a section of the Eel River and a portion of Elder Creek, a National Natural Landmarks.
+The rugged 20-square-kilometer (7.7-square-mile) reserve includes a section of the Eel River and a portion of Elder Creek, a National Natural Landmarks.
 Elevation ranges from 378 to 1290 m above sea level.
 Annual rainfall is highly variable with an average of 215.6 cm.

 Research

 The Angelo Coast Range Reserve provides a unique setting for studies of rivers, forests, meadows, and landscape evolution along California's North Coast.
 Fundamental natural processes are clearer in places that have not been destabilized by multiple disturbances.
 Many important questions can not be addressed without long-term research, and long-term research cannot be maintained without protected research sites.
 Major research projects such as the Eel River Critical Zone Observatory have been hosted by the reserve.